Competitions

 Section 7 Young Adult Poetry

-Section 8 Junior Poetry
+Section 8 Primary Poetry

 Section 9 Junior Primary Poetry

-Congratulations to all those whose work has been recognised by the 2022 Laura Literary Award judges.
+Congratulations to all those whose work has been recognised by the 2025 Laura Literary Award judges.
 Rocky River ‘Riters thank all entrants for taking the time to participate in our competition and wish you well with your future writing.

 A booklet containing the published manuscripts of winning entrants can be purchased at a cost of $15 (which includes postage) by contacting rockyriverriters@hotmail.com .